venkateshmadineni79/Build-a-FHE-Regression-Model-for-Estimating-House-Prices/README.md

 ## 📌 Project Task

-This project trains a regression model in plaintext using TensorFlow and integrates it with OpenFHE (or TenSEAL in implementation) for encrypted inference using the CKKS scheme.
-Model weights remain plaintext, while inputs and outputs remain encrypted to ensure user privacy.
+This project trains a regression model in plaintext using TensorFlow and integrates it with OpenFHE library for encrypted inference using the CKKS scheme.
+Model weights remain plaintext, while inputs and outputs are encrypted to ensure user privacy.
 **Dataset:** Housing price data from the FHERMA Challenge, with 13 numerical features (e.g., rooms, income, population) and target prices.

 ---